armbian/documentation/docs/Developer-Guide_Build-Options.md

 - **CREATE_PATCHES** (yes&#124;no):
 	- set to "yes" will prompt you right before the compilation starts to make changes to the source code.
 Separate for u-boot and kernel.
 It will also create a patch out of this.
 If you want that this patch is included in the normal run, you need to copy it to appropriate directory
 	- set to "no" compilation will run uninterrupted
-- **FORCE_CHECKOUT** (yes&#124;no):
-    - set to "yes" to force overwrite any changed or manually patched kernel, u-boot and other sources
-    - set to "no" to keep all changes to sources
 - **BUILD_ALL** (yes&#124;no&#124;demo): cycle through all available board and kernel configurations and make images for all combinations

 ### Hidden options to minimize user input for build automation: